 I sympathize with my peers in Students for Justice in Palestine (SJP), who are fighting against this anti-Palestinian vision for Israel.
 However, I strongly disagree with their advocacy of an illiberal suspension of Pitzer College’s study abroad program at the University of Haifa.

 SJP’s pressure to end Pitzer’s participation in this program is part of the larger Boycott, Divest, Sanctions (BDS) movement, which aims to punish Israel to incite political change.
-What is behind the spread of the academic boycott movement?
-The typical explanation is that Israel’s policies, particularly its blockade of Gaza, its attacks on Hamas, and its settlements in the West Bank, have inspired retaliatory action by American students and academics.
+Israel’s policies, particularly its blockade of Gaza, its attacks on Hamas, and its settlements in the West Bank have inspired retaliatory action by American students and academics.

 Boycott advocates liken modern-day Israel to South African Apartheid.
 If boycotts, divestment, and other economic sanctions helped to end Apartheid, the same tactics can work to end the Israeli occupation of Palestinian territories – so goes the argument.